Japanese_Beetles,_Ottawa

 Lawn grubs are actually the immature form of beetles, from Japanese beetles to June bugs.

-Diseases can be as dangerous to your landscape as insects, settling in and spreading quickly.
+Diseases can be as dangerous to your commercial landscape as insects, settling in and spreading quickly.

 Cankers